mithron/leaflet.locationlist/README.md

 		prevText : '<-',
 		prevTitle : 'Previous');

+###locationsList
-###locationsList - The array of objects containing locations in format { title: "", latlng: [,], zoom:  } .The control will rotate over these locations on click.
+The array of objects containing locations in format { title: "", latlng: [,], zoom:  } .The control will rotate over these locations on click.
 It assumes that the first location is by default selected, so Next location will be 1st and Prev location will be last in array.
 Than it scrolls in array, changing current location.

-### nextText, nextTitle, prevText, prevTitle - helpers for arrows - what will be displayed on arrows as popup and if no image specified for them.
+### nextText, nextTitle, prevText, prevTitle
+Helpers for arrows - what will be displayed on arrows as popup and if no image specified for them.
 Surely you'll never need these, but who know?

 ## Images